frankieroberto/govuk-prototype-kit-docs/docs/v13/documentation/create-routes.md

 `function(request, response)`

 This is our function (piece of code) to process the request.
-It has access to 2 variables or pieces of data:
+It has access to 2 variables (pieces of data):

 * request
 * response